 If you are interested in learning more about how the Raskol gangs originally formed and then grew over time.
 Here is a link to a good paper called Rascals in Parasdise by Nand Nibbrig for Pacific Studies, which provides some very good background information.

 For a visitor to Port Moresby, probably the most worrisome aspect is a random encounter with Raskols.

 However, unless you are particularly careless and like to walk around unaccompanied.

-Maybe with an expensive looking camera or wrist watch, or maybe a visibly bulging wallet…
+Or maybe with an expensive looking camera, wrist watch and a visibly bulging wallet…

 Then the chances of such an encounter happening are actually quite slim.

 Very few crimes against expats in Port Moresby are actually planned.
 Rather they tend to be random and opportunistic occurrences.
 Where a Raskol seizes the chance that has suddenly presented itself.

 Local people in PNG tend to sit on the ground and watch the world go when they have nothing to do.
 Which to the uninitiated visitor who is already semi-paranoid about raskols just waiting to pounce, can be very intimidating!

 While it is unlikely that they will be wearing a T Shirt with “Raskol” on the front to identify themselves.
 The fact is that you will probably know one should you cross paths with one.

 So the trick is to use your common sense and get out and see the things Port Moresby has to offer.
 But use the guided tours offered by all the hotels to do that.
 As they will know the potential trouble spots, who the possible trouble makers are and steer you well clear.